September 25, 1944

 Bert was walking along the railway with two other residents of Eerde when he discovered a booby trap.
 Bert had taken apart ammunition before and wanted to investigate this device as well.
 This time it went terribly wrong.
 Bert did not survive the explosion.

-Made with Web Page Software
+Built with Free Web Site Software